aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

         ...
         spec.inputs['metadata']['options']['parser_name'].default = 'arithmetic.add'

-Note, that we are not passing the |Parser| class itself, but an *entry point string* under which the parser class is registered.
+Note, that the default is not set to the |Parser| class itself, but the *entry point string* under which the parser class is registered.
-How to register your parser class as an entry point is explained in the how-to section on :ref:`registering plugins <how-to:plugins>`.
+How to register a parser class through an entry point is explained in the how-to section on :ref:`registering plugins <how-to:plugins>`.

 .. _how-to:plugin-codes:parsing:errors: